 Phone: (262) 472-1301

-The Department of Communication Sciences and Disorders (CSD) is one of eight departments in the College of Education and Professional Studies (COEPS).
+The Department of Communication Sciences and Disorders (COMDIS) is one of eight departments in the College of Education and Professional Studies (COEPS).
 The department delivers two related programs but with very different missions.
 First, the department provides the academic and clinical preparation for undergraduate students in normal communication processes and introductory skill development in communication disorders.
 Second, the department provides a comprehensive academic and clinical education program for graduate students including on-campus and off-site clinical experiences that culminate in the requisite Master's degree for practice as a state licensed and ASHA certified speech-language pathologist.

 The mission of our undergraduate program is two-fold.
 Our program is committed to providing students with foundation knowledge in communication sciences and disorders required for graduate study in speech-language pathology and audiology.
 Our broader mission is to prepare baccalaureate graduates:

 The overall vision of the Communication Sciences and Disorders (COMDIS) graduate program is to be recognized regionally and nationally for its exceptional clinical education program and its dedicated network of faculty, clinical instructors and alumni.
 The mission of the graduate program in COMDIS is to prepare speech-language pathologists to practice across the lifespan and all settings particularly in the southeastern region of Wisconsin.
 Specific objectives include: